yeokm1/doschgpt/README.md

 ## Using the application

 A [setup video "How to install the MS-DOS ChatGPT Client"](https://www.youtube.com/watch?v=-hLCr38IYyM) has been posted by [retrorygaming](https://www.youtube.com/@retrorygaming).
-You can use that as reference setup tutorial.
+You can use this as a reference setup tutorial.

 Application binary can be found in the `releases` directory or Github Releases section but do the following first.